SRI-CSL/sri-glibc-malloc/glibc/README.md

 make
 make install
 ```
+If you are bulding in a vagrant box, hard links will give you trouble.
+I copied the files instead.

 Note that to test we are going to do a `make install` so the prefix is
 **very important**.